-Scalability: A CIAM solution must be able to handle increased Internet traffic both in terms of volume and frequency.
-Unlike IAM for employee use, your customer portal must be able to support millions of users.
-It also has to be able to handle rapid spikes in traffic.
-Use of the portal is unpredictable, but there will be peak times when many people are hitting your system at the same time and the CIAM must be able to handle those peaks.|
+|Limited users (10–100,000) with less capability to handle spikes in traffic||A CIAM portal must be able to support millions of users.
+It also has to be able to handle rapid spikes in traffic (volume and frequency).
+Use of the portal is unpredictable, but there will be peak times when many people are accessing your system at the same time, such as Black Friday, and your CIAM solution must be able to handle those peaks.|

 Give customers the trusted experience they demand while providing the security that customer transactions require.
 One customer identity management solution for your many channels.Read More